crablab/dissertation/reports/communication_report/report.md

 Web Bluetooth is so experimental that it requires enabling a Chromium feature flag [@noauthor_web_nodate] and on Linux, enabling an experimental flag for Bluez [@acassis_how_2016].

 At the moment issues with Chromium detecting available Bluetooth cards via Bluez persist (Figure 10) and it has not been able to properly test the solution.
-Trials with other operating systems may be necassry to have a working Proof of Concept.
+Trials with other operating systems may be necessary to have a working Proof of Concept.

 ![Web Bluetooth API issues with Linux Bluetooth drivers](assets/figure7.png)